-Debt Collection Laws
+Debt Collection Law

 Debt Collection Laws were established to protect consumers from predatory collection practices.
 A debt collector may not use unfair or unconscionable means to collect or attempt to collect any debt.

 (1)The collection of any amount (including any interest, fee, charge, or expense incidental to the principal obligation) unless such amount is expressly authorized by the agreement creating the debt or permitted by Debt Collection laws known as The FDCPA.Debt Harassment Lawyers | Creditor Harassment Lawyer (yourlegalrightsadvocates.com)

 (6) Taking or threatening to take any nonjudicial action to effect dispossession or disablement of property is a violation of Debt Collection Law.

-(A) there is no present right to possession of the property claimed as collateral through an enforceable security interest;
+(A) There is no present right to possession of the property claimed as collateral through an enforceable security interest;

-(C) the property is exempt by law from such dispossession or disablement.
+(C) The property is exempt by law from such dispossession or disablement.